admataz/admataz.com/src/content/pages/tools.md

 # Content management tools

-This collection of projects applies principles of good information architecture and interaction design to managing and publishing  content that is findable and useful.
-These are designed to be standalone hosted web apps, or as plugins -  compatible with existing websites and popular publishing platforms.
+The principles of good information architecture and interaction design applied to managing and publishing content that is findable and useful.
+These tools are designed to be standalone hosted web apps, or as plugins - compatible with existing websites and popular publishing platforms.